Native American language

 What are Wappinger art and crafts like?

-The Wappinger tribe is known for their native beadwork and
+The Wappinger tribe is known for their

 Like other eastern American Indians, Wappingers also crafted wampum out of white and purple shell beads.
 Wampum beads were